sinh-png/Kala/README.md

 		// onFirstFrame is a handle for callbacks that will be executed right before the first update / draw of an object.
 		Kala.world.onFirstFrame.add(function(_) {

-			// We set a default font that will be used for all text rendering.
+			// We set a default font that will be used for text rendering.
 			Kala.defaultFont = Assets.fonts.ClearSans_Regular;

 			var text = new BasicText("HELLO WORLD", 40);